-Planning to escape this frigid winter weather on a glamorous cruise?
+Planning to escape on a glamorous cruise?
 Soon you’ll be soaking up the sun, island hopping, and eating gourmet meals every single night.
 If you’re scratching your head over what to pack, don’t worry!
 Most cruises these days are very relaxed, so you just need to look casually smart.
 Here are some cute ideas for what to wear on a cruise.

 During the day you’ll be by the pool, visiting the spa, taking a fun wine tasting course, eating lunch at the buffet and doing many other very relaxed, casual things.
 You don’t need to be dressed up!
 You’re on vacation, so resort wear is just fine.

-Shorts, sundresses, casual skirts and tops, jeans, capris, cropped pants and pretty or sporty tops are all perfectly acceptable.
+Shorts, sundresses, casual skirts and tops, jeans, capris, cropped pants and pretty or sporty tops are all perfectly acceptable cruise clothes.
 You’re even fine in your bathing suit, with a nice kaftan that covers your bottom if you are walking around.
 Sneakers, sandals, flip-flops are the typical daytime shoe for a cruise ship.
 Comfort is the key to dressing on board during the day.

 Once you reach your port, there are always plenty of fun excursions to go on.
 There’s shopping, snorkeling, biking and hiking adventures, visiting local tourist attractions….you name it!
 The best way to dress for one of this excursion is to layer your clothing.
 This way you are prepared for anything.